jacobroos87/headroom-studios/README.md

 * Once registered I have a bookings tab added to my user menu where I can check availability and add a booking of my own
 * The forms give me relevant feedback and the availability checker speeds up the process if I want to check a few dates that work with my colleagues

-#### As a visitor I want to be able to edit my booking.
+#### As a visitor I want to be able to edit or delete my booking.

 * If I want to make a change to my booking I can do so on my profile page
 * There are two clear icons to either delete my booking or do edit it
 * The edit page has some of the key information pre-filled which speeds up the process
 * I also get feedback for any dates and times that clash with existing bookings

-#### As a visitor I want to be able to post on the notice board and edit that post if required.
+#### As a visitor I want to be able to post on the notice board and edit or delete that post if required.

 * Once logged in I'm able to add my own post to the community notice board
 * I can also edit or delete my posts on the notice board page with the added buttons that become visible next to my post

-#### As a visitor I want to have feedback so I know wether my booking or post has been successful.
+#### As a visitor I want to have feedback so I know wether my booking, post or contact form submission has been successful.

 * When making a bookings or adding a post I get a flash message once either my booking or post has been successful or not
 * When a booking wasn't possible I'm told why and redirected to the bookings page to make changes